Luftwaffe radio equipment of World War II: Airborne communications

 FuG 17 Z and ZY: These sets were airborne VHF transceivers used in Close Air Support aircraft for R/T and W/T communications with ground units.
 Frequency Range was 42 to 48.3 MHz.
-This matched the ground forces Fug 7 radio fitted to command tanks and reconnaissance units.
-The FuG 17 was identical to the Fug 16 with the exception of the frequency range and seems to have been deployed first.
-In the Fug 17ZY version it was also used for Y-Verfahren (Y-Control), though it seems to have superseded it this role by the FuG 16ZY when it became available.
+This matched the ground forces FuG 7 radio fitted to command tanks and reconnaissance units.
+The FuG 17 was identical to the FuG 16 with the exception of the frequency range and seems to have been deployed first.
+In the FuG 17ZY version it was also used for Y-Verfahren (Y-Control), though it seems to have superseded it this role by the FuG 16ZY when it became available.

-FuG 18: Developed in 1944 as an improvement to the Fug 15.
+FuG 18: Developed in 1944 as an improvement to the FuG 15.
 Frequency range 24 - 75 MHz.
 FM & AM voice.
-FuG18Y included the ability for Y-control, blind landing and Hermione beacon receive.
+FuG 18Y included the ability for Y-control, blind landing and Hermine beacon receive.

-FuG 24: This set was developed from the Fug 16 as a simplified and cost reduced system.
+FuG 24: This set was developed from the FuG 16 as a simplified and cost reduced system.
 Intended for the Heinkel He 162 and later aircraft.
 Did not have a direction finder capability or a Y control interface.
 Frequency Range was 42 to 48.3 MHz, FM & AM voice only.
 FuG 24Z included Y-Control and blind landing and Hermine beacon-receiving capability.

-FuG 29: Development unit designed to replace the FuG16, FuG17 and later the FuG24 families of units.
-Presumably then AM and FM, with a frequency range of between 38 and 48 MHz but details lacking and development was never completed.
+FuG 29: Development unit designed to work as receiver for the running commentary,- "Laufende Reportage" - that was transmitted from radio navigation stations to aid the day- and night- fighters participating in the defense of the Reich.
+Due to the high transmitting power of the transmitters, the signal was almost immune to interference from jamming.
+It was an AM receiver, with a frequency range of between 150 kHz and 6 MHz, with 6 push buttons preselected frequencies but details lacking and development was never completed.